idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 ## Auxiliary system and initialization

 We define two auxiliary variables in this simulation: porosity and the power distribution.
-While porosity is intrinsically more of a material property, we may need to compute its gradient on cell faces in the future versions of the models, something which is currently not possible with material properties.
+While porosity is intrinsically more of a material property for the homogenized medium, we may need to compute its gradient on cell faces in the future versions of the models, something which is currently not possible with material properties.
 Power distribution is an auxiliary field that is passed on from the neutronics simulation, and used to compute the energy conservation in the solid phase.